w3c/wai-curricula/content/designer/navigation.md

   * breadcrumb trails
   * visual cues to indicate the current page
   * design mechanisms to make location information visually distinct
-* identify related requirements for developers to programmatically indicate the current page
+* identify related requirements for developers to code location mechanisms

 ### Teaching Ideas

 Optional ideas to teach the learning outcomes:

 * Show examples of breadcrumb trails.
-Explain that they provide information about the user's location in the context of a set of websites.
+Explain that they provide information about the users location in the context of a set of websites.
 Emphasize that they are useful especially in cases where the navigation contains a lot of nested levels.
 For reference on how to provide breadcrumb trails, see technique [G65: Providing a breadcrumb trail
 * Invite students to give examples of page titles they are familiar with and reflect with them on how well the titles  describe the page contents.
 Explain that page titles are useful to locate a specific web page within a set of web pages.
 Mention that it is best practice to put the title text both in the page title and in the first heading of level 1 on the page, as some mobile browsers and assistive technologies do not show the information on the title.
 Explain that providing page titles is a responsibility shared with the content author.
 For references on how to provide descriptive page titles, see technique [G88: Providing descriptive titles for Web pages](https://www.w3.org/WAI/WCAG21/Techniques/general/G88.html).

 #### Ideas to Assess Knowledge